dhlee3146/Group-5/README.md

 + It is similar to Anki(function), but is more comportable to use and has more tidy web-design.
 + ![image](https://github.com/dhlee3146/Group-5/assets/162955126/ccc6aa0b-a673-4cda-8595-61a91a4ca15e)

+### Digital tool : "Study stack" / We decided this tool after discussing.

 ------------------------------------------------